cliveholloway/herbert/README.md

 ## Notes

-This repo only includes a few sample images and a few pages of the journal

-I looked at auto-parsing out the images too, but hit some complications with the way the images were originally added, so I am only creationg the HTML and comments dynamically.
+I looked at auto-parsing out the images too, but hit some complications with the way the images were originally added, so I am only creating the HTML and comments dynamically.
 The images are fixed anyway, so the 10 minutes it took me to manually create the assets made a lot more sense than trying to hack through XML parsing.

+It looks like blank pages were omitted from the conversion, so I do need to rename a bunch of the images so that they render on the correct pages.

 This will probably not be a complete project, but it should show how quickly I can learn and implement a new stack via "vibe coding" and by leveraging my understanding